 It is an important question to ask yourself.
 Being in good physical health is vital for you to qualify for the procedure.
 Your skin needs to have good elasticity.
-If your labia is affecting your self-confidence and causing discomfort, Labiaplasty can be the right procedure for you.
+If your labia is causing discomfort, Labiaplasty can be the right procedure for you.
 You may be eligible for a Medicare subsidy for a Labiaplasty if you meet the specific conditions.
 The only way to know for sure whether it is the procedure for you or not is by visiting a plastic surgeon.

 Recovery Timeline after Labiaplasty

 Like any other surgery, Labiaplasty also comes with a recovery period.
 It involves taking plenty of rest, avoiding activity, and taking care of your incisions.
 It is important to be aware of the recovery timeline prior to getting into the surgery so you can make adequate arrangements.

 You will be allowed to go home immediately after the surgery.
 Your surgeon will prescribe you a handful of painkillers and anti-inflammatory medications to take after Labiaplasty.
 Make sure you arrange for someone to drive you home in advance.